MotionEdge and Shutter Speed Prioritization

 The indoor-simulator exception

-This is the one place where faster shutter makes things worse, not better.
+This is the one place where faster shutter makes things worse, not better — including MotionEdge's shutter-priority default.

 Indoor LED projectors (and many LED ceiling panels in modern simulator bays) don't actually emit light continuously.
 They flicker on and off many times per second to control brightness.
 Your eye can't see it, but a fast camera shutter can — it catches the light in the middle of an "off" cycle and you get:

-Rule of thumb: if you're in a golf simulator under a projector, leave the camera on Automatic and rely on the higher frame rate (60 fps) to give you enough frames that one of them lands at the right moment.
+Rule of thumb: if you're in a golf simulator under a projector, turn Fast-Shutter OFF and rely on the higher frame rate (60 fps) to give you enough frames that one of them lands at the right moment.
 The Indoor Simulator FPS FAQ has more on this.

-If you can't tell whether you're in a flicker-prone environment, the easy test is: bump the shutter to 1/500 s and shoot a 5-second clip.
+If you can't tell whether you're in a flicker-prone environment, the easy test: leave Fast-Shutter on and shoot a 5-second clip.
 Play it back.
-If you see horizontal bars rolling through the frame or rhythmic brightness changes, you're seeing LED flicker — back off the shutter to 1/120 s or lower, or just hit Reset.
+If you see horizontal bars rolling through the frame or rhythmic brightness changes, you're seeing LED flicker — turn Fast-Shutter Mode off.

 A note about how the manual sliders work today